Docs/Getting started/Introduction

 What to say

 Write it the way you would say it to a colleague.
-You don't need specific terminology — the builder understands intent.
+You do not need specific terminology.
+The builder understands intent.

 Health hero